reactive-python/reactpy/docs/source/developing-idom/contributor-guide.rst

 Code Quality Checks
 -------------------

-Several tools are run on the Python codebase to help validate its quality.
-For the most part, if you set up your :ref:`Development Environment` with ``pre-commit`` to check your work before you commit it, then you'll be notified when changes need to be made or, in the best case, changes will be made automatically for you.
+Several tools are run on the codebase to help validate its quality.
+For the most part, if you set up your :ref:`Development Environment` with pre-commit_ to check your work before you commit it, then you'll be notified when changes need to be made or, in the best case, changes will be made automatically for you.

 The following are currently being used: